To everything there is a season... a time to win, and a time to lose....

-Almost winning, watching a lead slip away, finding the courage to face an also disappointed crowd, all those anguished emotions must still be going through both Kwan's and Cohen's head, diminishing the otherwise thrill of being judged second-best female figure skater in the world.
+Almost winning, watching a lead slip away, finding the courage to face an also-disappointed crowd - all those anguished emotions must still be going through Kwans head, diminishing the otherwise thrill of second place once before, and now third.

-Almost winning, way down the achievement ladder by far, I still recognize the feeling.
+Almost winning, way down the achievement ladder by far, I recognize the feeling.

-I was ahead in a ping-pong match once, had my opponent cornered 20-15 and needed just one more point to capture the tournament prize.
+I was ahead in a Ping-Pong match once, had my opponent cornered 20-15 and needed just one point to capture the tournament prize.
 Do you think I could get that one point?
-Nerves, the noise of the crowd, or desperately wanting to win robbed me of my concentration, and I blew the game.
-I can still remember the humiliation, and slinking dejectedly from the room.
+Nerves, the noise of the crowd, and desperately wanting to win must have robbed me of my concentration and I blew the game.
+I can still remember that gut-wrenching humiliation, and slinking dejectedly out of the room.

-Baton twirling was my sport in high school, and I was better at it than most of the other girls trying out for drum majorette.
-But I didn't look as nice in the short skirt and strutting pose as they did, and my name was left off the list when winners were announced.
-I've also placed second in a county spelling bee, a school essay contest and, more recently, in two different manuscript competitions.
+Baton twirling was my thing in high school, and I was better at it than most of the other girls trying out for the drum majorette squad.
+But I didnt look as nice in the short skirts and strutting pose as they did, and my name was left off the list when the winners were announced.
+Ive also placed second in a county spelling bee, a school essay contest and, more recently, in two different manuscript competitions.

-How I wish I'd had the attitude of my younger son when he was still a pre-schooler.
-His slightly old brother was a chip off his mother's block, always wanting to be first, but he usually managed to do so.
-Those two little boys went through the same ritual whenever they played a game together.
+How I wish Id had the attitude of my younger son when he was still a pre-schooler.
+His slightly older brother was a (brighter) chip off his mothers block, always wanting to be first, usually managing to do so.
+Those two little boys went through the same ritual whenever they played a game.

-"Thecond!" chimed the younger with just as much pride in his status as his brother had beating him to the draw.
-It didn't matter that there were only two players and that, in this case, "thecond" meant last.
-For him, the fun was having someone to play with or getting to play at all.
+Thecond! chimed the younger with just as much pride in his status as his brother had beating him to the draw.
+It didnt matter that there were only two players and that, in this case, second meant last.
+For him, the fun was in having someone to play with, or getting to play at all.

-As those who didn't take home a coveted award from Italy may already know, winning doesn't take place only on ice, the stage or in a judge's mind.
-Neither are prizes confined to medals, Pulitzers or the roar of a crowd.
+As Michelle Kwan and others who narrowly miss a coveted award quickly learn, winning doesnt take place only on ice, the stage, or in a judges mind.
+Neither are prizes confined to medals, Pulitzers, or the roar of a crowd.